DeP: Early life

+Career

 Early career

 During his time at Texas College in Tyler TX.
 DeP was signed to Versatile Records in Washington D.C. where he first began releasing his own music, which resulted in his first national release, his EP entitled "For Me".
-After parting ways with Versatile Records, DeP joined New York City based male R&B group, Diehard in the mid-2000s.
+After leaving Versatile Records, DeP joined New York City based male R&B group, Diehard in the mid-2000s.
 Diehard changed their name to Signature shortly after he joined.
-The group was signed to Blackball Records and then bought out by Elite Records who got them their debut breakout performance of their single "Get It In" on BET's popular video countdown show, 106 & Park.
-After a few years, DeP parted ways with the group and took a break from entertainment to flex his business goals and complete his degree in education.
-During this time, he started a program called Operation Clicks, a computer literacy course for senior citizens, with the Greater Houston Area Health Education Center.
+The group was signed to Blackball Records and then bought out by Elite Records who got them their debut performance of their single "Get It In" on BET's video countdown show, 106 & Park.
+After a few years, DeP left the group and took a break from entertainment to complete his degree in education.

-Once again rejuvenated to continue his singing, acting and modeling career, DeP relocated to Los Angeles.
-Since then his performance career has flourished appearing in several commercials for companies including Beats by Dre and Dos Equis.
+DeP relocated to Los Angeles, and has appeared in commercials for companies including Beats by Dre and Dos Equis.

 2005–2013

 DeP released his first EP, For Me in 2005.

 In 2008, he released his debut single titled "Something More" which was a slow groove R&B ballad, the single was co-produced by Lejuan Samuels.

-In 2008 DeP released his second EP, The Truth, with MMG Record Label which included the popular hit, "Something More.
+In 2008 DeP released his second EP, The Truth, with MMG Record Label which included the hit, "Something More.

-In 2010 DeP launched a full scale marketing company, Think DeP Entertainment, which specializes in artist development, vocal coaching, EPK creation, literary services, social media optimization, web presence building and more.
+In 2010 DeP launched a marketing company, Think DeP Entertainment.
 His second EP, The Truth was also released same year on MMG.

 He collaborated with Don Benjamin and released his second single "Sugar Rush" in 2012.
 DēP's third single was "Contract" which was also released in 2012.

 In 2013, DeP was featured as a doo-wop singer, in the commercial series featuring Dos Equis.
-The commercial ran for two years to become DeP's first major commercial as a lead.
 The commercial was produced by Radical Media and directed by Steve Miller.

 In 2013, he released his fourth single "Celebrate" which was produced by Davion Botts.